Minneapolis Healthcare Fraud Attorney

 Should the DHS determine that you have committed fraud, you will be charged in federal court.
 The state outlines several ways in which healthcare providers and patients may wind up facing fraud charges.
 These include, but are not limited to:

 - Billing for services that were not provided

 - Overbilling the insurance company

-Our team will actually participate in DHS interviews with you as long as you contact us in time.
-Ideally, as soon as any documents are seized following a search warrant, you should get in touch with our Minnesota healthcare fraud lawyer.
-You do not need to wait for the outcome of an investigation to determine whether or not your business has followed the rules.
-To schedule a free consultation today, please call us at (952) 913-1421.
+Our team will participate in DHS interviews with you as long as you contact us in time.
+As soon as any documents are seized following a search warrant, you should get in touch with a Minnesota healthcare fraud attorney, if you haven’t already done so.
+Healthcare fraud investigations can go on for years.
+You do not need to wait for the outcome of an investigation to determine whether your business has followed the rules.